SJ429/SQLDB/README.md

 This assignment was to design and create a SQL database to store employees' data in order to perform analysis.

-Therefore, tables were designed using ERD
+Therefore, tables were designed using ERD.

 ![](EmployeeSQL/imagesql/ERD%20QuickDBD.png)